 2779 for him so he could take some photos.
 These can be

-If anyone knows what that 'blue thing' is, please contact me email or contact me .
-At this point my best guess is a $100,000 water-softener so the crew could have nice water for the ice-maker so their cocktails didn't get that "off-taste".
+If anyone knows what that 'blue thing' is, please send email to email@example.com to let me know.
+At this point my best guess is a$100,000 water-softener so the crew could have nice water for the ice-maker so their cocktails didn't get that "off-taste".

 On December 13th, 2005, 60177 was photographed in anticipation of the upcoming retirement ceremony.
 Over the course of the next several days I received copies of these official photos and a few others submitted by other folks.
 Here's a link to those photos: 60177 Photo Shoot

 In case you missed it in the news on December 7th, (a day that will live in infamy), the USAF changed its official MISSION STATEMENT to:The mission of the United States Air Force is to deliver sovereign options

 for the defense of the United States of America and its global interests